OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 [](https://www.sciencedirect.com/science/article/pii/S0765159717300230)**\
 Data**

-\* Dates of birth were collected from the itsrugby.com website for a. all English players who were part of an English Premiership rugby union club squad on 26.12.2021.
-Players not in the first list or who did not go through the English development system were excluded.
+\* Dates of birth were collected from the itsrugby.com website for all English players who were part of an English Premiership rugby union club squad on 26.12.2021.
+Players who did not go through the English development system were excluded.